robertchase/pandas/README.md

 Run `source setup.sh` from the top level directory, and then `cd` into a working directory to start `jupyter`.
 The working directory is expected to have a `notebooks` sub-directory where the notebooks are managed.
 You can put the data files anywhere you want, but using a `data` sub-directory is a nice convention.

-The `setup.sh` script creates an alias named `jupyter` that starts the notebook and switches to your browser.
+The `setup.sh` script creates an alias named `jupyter` that starts the `jupyter` and switches to your browser.